FTC and Social Media Employment Background Checks

 Companies providing data to employers must also take heed of the FTC’s views.
 The Federal Trade Commission wants these research organizations to ensure that the data they provide to employers will not be used in a way contrary to the law.
-Responsibility, therefore, on the part of both employers and research firms providing them with the social media employment background checks, will perhaps lead to greater data accuracy albeit at the expense of a prospective employee’s privacy.
+Responsibility, therefore, on the part of both employers and research businesss providing them with the social media employment background checks, will perhaps lead to greater data accuracy albeit at the expense of a prospective employee’s privacy.

-Of course, there remains the unresolved issue of whether sites like Facebook will be held liable by the government or in civil lawsuits for damages if they sell false information to firms who use it for social media employment background checks.
+Of course, there remains the unresolved issue of whether sites like Facebook will be held liable by the government or in civil lawsuits for damages if they sell false information to businesss who use it for social media employment background checks.